 Xbox Series X review: Price and availability

 The Xbox Series X has been released worldwide and you can go and order one right now.
-Just be aware that stocks of the Xbox Series X and the Series S are very low, and many retailers have sold out already.
-So you might struggle to find one today and potentially up until the end of the year.
-However check out out handy where to buy guide to be in with the best chance as possible to get hold of an Xbox Series X.
+But stocks are in very limited supply, even months after its release.
+So you could struggle to find one today and potentially for months to come.
+But check out our handy where to buy guide to be in with the best chance as possible to get hold of an Xbox Series X.